Dr Lyndsey Bakewell

 I completed my doctoral studies in 2016, graduating from Loughborough University.
 My PhD re-examined spectacle and theatrical practice in the Restoration, 1660-1714, drawing on alternative sources to better inform our understanding of the stage and society during that period.

-My current research follows two strands; the first is interdisciplinary applied theatre and storytelling where I have worked internationally on topics such as mental health, environment, migration, social justice and education.
+My current research covers a range of different performance genres and topics.
+Embedded into a lot of my work is interdisciplinary applied theatre and storytelling.
+I have previously worked internationally on topics such as mental health, environment, migration, social justice and education.
 I have also published in this area, most notably a chapter in the edited collection 'Water, Creativity and Meaning' (Routledge, 2019).
-In this area I have extensive experience of applying for and contributing to funding applications to both UK and EU funding sources.
-My second area of study builds on my doctoral work on theatre history, specialising in the Early Modern period and the Restoration stage.
-I have presented and published widely in this area and at present I am co-authoring a book on humour in the seventeenth century that will be published in 2021.
+In this area, I have extensive experience of applying for and contributing to funding applications to both UK and EU funding sources.

-I welcome applications from PhD candidates in areas of applied theatre and storytelling, theatre for social change, digital storytelling, true-life storytelling, and Early Modern theatre and social history.
+I welcome applications from PhD candidates in areas of applied theatre and storytelling, theatre for social change, digital storytelling, true-life storytelling, political performance and cabaret.

 Research group affiliations